Convoys Wharf: Latter part of 20th century

-On the closure of the Victualling Depot in the 1960s the establishment was renamed The Royal Naval Stores Depot and moved to a new building within Convoys Wharf.
+On the closure of the Victualling Depot in the 1960s the establishment was renamed The Royal Naval Stores Depot and moved to a new building within what is now Convoys Wharf.
 The Depot was the main Air Freight hub for the RN and was particularly busy during the Falklands War.
 It also continued as the central RN Stationery Store and Joint Services Baggage operations.
 The Depot closed in 1981.